 and China (Hong Kong) regions.

-The Log Audit Service application of Log Service can also collect RDS SQL audit logs.
+You can also use the Log Audit Service application of Log Service to collect RDS SQL audit logs.
 In addition, the Log Audit Service application can collect audit logs from more regions.
 For more information, see Overview of the Log Audit Service application.

 - Simple configuration: To import RDS SQL audit logs to Log Service, you only need to perform a few simple operations.
 This ensures that the RDS SQL audit logs are collected in real time, and the performance of existing databases is not affected.

-- Real-time analysis: Log Service provide real-time analysis and out-of-the-box dashboards.
+- Real-time analysis: Log Service provides real-time analysis and out-of-the-box dashboards.
 The dashboards provide insights into the performance and security risks of SQL execution.

 - Real-time monitoring: You can use Log Service to monitor specified metrics and send alerts in real time.
-This allows you to resolve SQL execution exceptions at the earliest opportunity.
+This allows you to resolve exceptions during SQL execution at the earliest opportunity.

 - High compatibility: Log Service is compatible with other big data solutions, such as stream processing, cloud storage, and visualization.
 This allows you to extract more value from your business data.